MilesWQ/159234/159234Notes_cpp.md

 C++ strings: Defined as a type with associated functions in the library.`<string>`

+Compare c type strings and C++ String:
+1. C++ string is implemented with an ADT in library which is more intuitive to use.
+2. C++ string avoid dynamical memory allocation.
+3. There are many useful functions and operators.
+4. C type strings have pointers behind.It might have a risk at memory leaks or dangling memory.

 ### Initialize and assign to strings

 Initialize sample: